Evolution & Human Soc Beh

 Overall aims and purpose

-How does a person get their genes into the next generation?
-We all know they must survive the hostile forces of nature.
-But equally important, they must prosper and reproduce in the complicated social environment created by their fellow humans.
+Human evolution has certainly been shaped by Darwin's "hostile forces of nature".
+But it is equally true that humans must prosper and reproduce in the complicated social environment created by their fellow humans.
 The adaptive pressures created by members of our own species are sometimes referred to as forces of “social selection”.
 In this module, we will look at ways that social selection and other pressures may have influenced human nature and human society in the past and potentially still be changing us today.

 Evolutionary biology is unusually rich in widely applicable and sometimes controversial theories.
 The modules covers two themes developed from evolutionary biology, relating to the forces of social selection.
 One key theme is human sexual selection and mate choice, in which we consider how humans may have adapted to sexual selection pressures.
 The second theme concerns problems of altruism, morality, and the structure of human society.
 How could a trait like altruism evolve, when it means you sacrifice your own genetic interests for someone else's?
 In addition to these main themes, we’ll also look at early humans and our evolutionary origins, and the evolution of nonverbal communication systems, especially in the human face.
 Many of the key readings come from excellent popular accounts, mainly The Selfish Gene by Richard Dawkins, and The Mating Mind, by Geoffrey Miller.
 We’ll also review in class some classic papers, as well as recent findings.
 The module covers a lot of different topic areas, and it is the underlying ideas of selection and adaptation that tie them together.